CSi-Studio/Propro/README.md

+# Introduction
+ProPro is an open-source web-based platform for DIA targeted MS data analysis with high performance and rich visual interface.
+You can visit 124.71.137.210 for try.(This is a website just for a try, please do not upload any files to the website).

 # How to Install
 ## Download
 You should use the AirdPro client to transfer the vendor files into Aird format.<br/>